googlefonts/googlefonts.github.io/gf-guide/article.md

 - **The text length** should be around 500 words, and more than 100 characters.
 - **If the font is derived from another font** should mention the original with a URL to the font on GF if it exists.
 - **All links in it must be properly working.**
 - **Should not contain biography information** This information should be in the [designer's credits](./profile).
-We accept credits if they are not mentionned in the credit section (for example help on development, specific names of people involved if only a collective name is credited etc.)
+We accept credits if they are not mentioned in the credit section (for example, help on development, specific names of people involved if only a collective name is credited, etc.).
 - **It must include a hypertext link to the upstream repository** — that is the designer’s GitHub repository.
 This usually goes at the end of the first paragraph, before the line that separates it from the added text when the article has a long text.
 <br>
 You can copy the following line, and copy it at the bottom of the description file (don’t forget to adjust the URL):